davisRoman/git_dag/intro_to_the_dag.md

 * d1c6fcd (master) initial commit
 ```

 - Let's switch back to our master branch.
+The master branch is generally shared among all developers in our organization.
+We don't want to introduce bugs otherwise we'll end up getting in everyones way.
+> If you let this happen, it won't be a good day for you!
-We never want to go all out on master.
-It should be prestine pretty much all the time but simple cleanup.
-So go ahead and remove the space in your application so that it looks like the following:
+- Therefore, it should be kept in prestine condition much all the time however simple cleanup is allowed.
+So go ahead and remove the space in helloworld.java so that it looks like the following:

 ```
 public class helloworld{